Muhdd-Iqbal/Automation-Scheduling-Optimization/README.md

 - If employees get night shift (shift 3), employees do not work in morning shift in the next day or in next shift.
 - If employees request leave in the specific day, the total working day per week will reduce with total days requested for leave.

-!Notes: The following cases were created based on assumed scenarios for the purpose of model development.
   ----------------------------------------------------
 Methodology:
 - Install pulp library in your jupyter notebook